Why you should register the name of your business

 Registering a domain name

-What questions should I ask during the process of registering my business name?
+What questions should I ask when registering my business name?

-As you search for the perfect name for your business, keep these questions in mind:
+As you search for a name for your business, consider these questions:

-- Will your proposed business name get trademark protection?
+Will your proposed business name qualify for trademark protection?

-- If you plan to start a limited partnership, LLC or corporation, have you complied with a few state rules for naming your business?
+If you plan to start a limited partnership, LLC or corporation, have you complied with state regulations for naming your business?

 What is the legal name of my business?

-The legal name of your business is the legal name of the entity or person that owns it.
-If you are the sole owner of your business, its legal name is your full legal name.
+If you’re the sole owner of your business, its legal name is your full legal name.
 If your business is organized as a general partnership, its legal name is the name indicated in your partnership agreement.
 If your business is registered as a corporation, LLC or limited partnership, its legal name is the name registered with your state filing office.